-This program, unique in Jewish history, offers a three-year concentration in Jewish Studies and Jewish Spiritual Counseling and Guidance, leading to Certification as Mashpia/Spiritual Director.
+This program, unique in Jewish history, offers a three-year concentration in Jewish Studies as it informs Spiritual Direction.
+Upon completion, participants receive a certificate as Mashpia/Spiritual Director.
 Clergy may also receive Ordination (smicha) as Mashpia Ruchani.
-The Program is open to graduates and students of all Jewish seminaries approved by OHALAH: Association of Rabbis for Jewish Renewal and non clergy students whose background makes them eligible for this work.
+The Program is open to graduates and students of all Jewish seminaries approved by OHALAH: Association of Rabbis for Jewish Renewal and candidates, not on a clergy path, whose background makes them eligible for this work.

 Hashpa'ah is multi-disciplinary, integrating diverse spiritual guidance approaches and skills from classic and contemporary schools of training and practice, while emphasizing the legacy of hashpa’ah that can be found in the literature and praxis of Hasidism and the Jewish mystical tradition.

-The curriculum integrates the sacred arts of spiritual and pastoral counseling; personal, intercessory and communal prayer and ritual; the art of the maggid (storyteller); spiritual approaches to Torah and mitzvot; personal and communal ethical development/mussar, and other areas of learning.
+The curriculum integrates the sacred arts of spiritual and pastoral counseling; personal, intercessory and communal prayer and ritual; the art of the maggid (storyteller); spiritual approaches to Torah and mitzvot; personal and communal ethical development/mussar, spiritual eldering and other areas of learning.

-The requirements of the training program include five Intensives, video-conference coursework that can be accomplished over several semesters, five semesters of supervised practice with individuals and groups, and supplemental learning in related areas.
-Participants train individually and in group settings with mashpi'im who support their spiritual growth in relationship to G*d and sacred service, and model for them diverse modalities of spiritual counseling and spiritual direction.
+The requirements of the training program include five Intensives, video-conference coursework spread over the program's duration, five semesters of supervised practice with individuals and groups, and supplemental learning in related areas.
+Participants train individually and in group settings with mashpi'im who support their spiritual growth in relationship to G*d and sacred service, and model for them diverse modalities of spiritual direction.

 Faculty members will present and demonstrate various models of spiritual guidance as they engage the participants in prayer, meditation, and probing dialogues, intended to explore new possibilities of receiving guidance in the presence of the Divine.

 - Two Winter Intensives (the Tuesday evening through Friday afternoon before the OHALAH conference each January),

-- Three Summer Courses (a five-day training held during the ALEPH Ordination Program Intensive Study Week, aka "smicha student week.")
+- Three Summer Courses (a five-day training held during the ALEPH Ordination Program Intensive Study Week, aka "Smicha Week.")